How Enlightened was the Enlightenment?

 - - the Marquis de Condorcet a mathematician, permanent secretary of the Academie des Sciences, called for a republic after 1789.
 A feminist, argued for the extension of the rights of man to women.
 Was imprisoned during the Terror and found dead – poisoned either by himself or his guards.
 Didn’t finish a Sketch for a Historical Picture of the Progress of the Human Mind...
 There is a tomb to him in the Pantheon, but his bones are not there.

-was also a scientist, researching into electricity, light and heat – and
+scientist, researching into electricity, light and heat – and sexually

 - Antoine Parmentier introduced the potato...